Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: The General Replacement Theorem

 \begin{proof} Part~(i) follows from standard bounds on the convergence rate of the sample covariance in the Frobenius norm~\cite{vershynin2012}, where the factor of $M$ arises from the $M^2$ free parameters of the unconstrained $M \times M$ covariance matrix.

 Part~(ii) follows from the concentration inequality in the proof of Theorem~\ref{thm:replacement}, part~(iv).
-The key distinction is that the group-averaged estimator constrains the covariance estimate to lie in the algebra of matrices that commute with the group representation, which has dimension equal to the number of irreducible components, at most $M$ but independent of the number of group elements.
-The group elements serve as independent samples from this constrained space, and the variance decreases as $O(1/|G|)$ regardless of $M$.
-When the commutativity condition holds, no bias is introduced by the constraint, and the $\varepsilon$-accuracy requirement depends only on $|G|$, not on $M$. \end{proof}
+The group-averaged estimator constrains the covariance estimate to lie in the commutant $\mathcal{C}(\rho)$ of the representation, of dimension $\dim\mathcal{C}(\rho)$; the effective number of independent components is then $d_{\mathrm{eff}} = M^2/\dim\mathcal{C}(\rho) \le M$.
+The variance decreases as $O(1/d_{\mathrm{eff}})$, which for a matched order-$M$ regular Abelian group equals $O(1/M)$.
+The group-transformed copies are deterministic functions of the single observation rather than independent draws, so the reduction saturates at $d_{\mathrm{eff}} \le M$ and does not continue to decrease with $|G|$.
+When the commutativity (matched-group) condition holds, no bias is introduced by the constraint, and the $\varepsilon$-accuracy requirement depends on $d_{\mathrm{eff}}$, not on $M$. \end{proof}